Collaborative Doctoral Awards: Partner Organisations

 The projects also encourage and establish links that can have long-term benefits for both collaborating partners, providing access to resources and materials, knowledge and expertise that may not otherwise have been available and also provide social, cultural and economic benefits to wider society.

-Click on the links below to download the CDA guidance documents and application template in Word or PDF format:
+Click here to view and download the CDA guidance documents and application template in Word or PDF format.

 You can view a zoom recording of a SGSAH information session on applying for collaborative PhDs from September 2023 by clicking here and entering password Y5cWN1^?